Ristosano home food and services for dysphagia.

 NAPOLI TODAY, IL DENARO, NAPOLI FACTORY, IL MEZZOGIORNO, IL CONFRONTO, NAPOLI VILLAGE, SUD NOTIZIE, IL MATTINO, IL CORRIERE DELLA SERA

-During the presentation of the project, the following speakers took part: Renata Nigrelli ( president of the Salvatore Nigrelli Association) and Nadia Nigrelli (vice president), Giovan Battista Varoli (sole administrator of Io Sano), Sergio Condurro (CEO of Antica Pizzeria da Michele), Alessandro Condurro and Francesco De Luca ( CEO of Antica Pizzeria da Michele in the World), together with Antonio Maddalena ( director of the ASL Napoli 1 Home Care Unit).
+During the presentation of the project, the following speakers took part: Renata Nigrelli ( president of the Salvatore Nigrelli Association) and Nadia Nigrelli (vice president), Giovan Battista Varoli (sole administrator of Io Sano), Sergio Condurro (CEO of Antica Pizzeria da Michele), Alessandro Condurro and Francesco De Luca ( CEO of Antica Pizzeria da Michele in the World), together with Antonio Maddalena ( director of the Home Care Unit of ASL Napoli 1).
 The event was moderated by journalist Brunella Chiozzini.

 The project is inspired by the history of the Nigrelli family.
 In particular, the tragic experience of the loss of Salvatore Nigrelli, who suffered from ALS, inspired the desire to create something that went beyond—something that could restore possibility and dignity.
 (Eroica Fenice)

-Starting this September, in selected locations of Antica Pizzeria da Michele in the World (Aversa, Caserta, Naples, Pompeii and Salerno) it will be possible to request a menu specifically designed for people with dysphagia, which includes:
+Starting this September, at select locations of Antica Pizzeria da Michele in the World (Aversa, Caserta, Naples, Pompeii, and Salerno), you can request a menu specially designed for people with dysphagia, which includes:

-All components of the menu will be offered in modified and safe consistencies, while maintaining the authentic quality and flavors of the Neapolitan tradition.
-The service will be free, and for those with mobility impairments there will also be a take-out option.
+All items on the menu will be offered in modified and safe consistencies, while maintaining the quality and authentic flavors of the Neapolitan tradition.
+The service will be free of charge, and for those with mobility difficulties, a takeaway option will also be available.
 (Io Sano®)

 An open invitation

-This initiative is a concrete gesture of welcome, a step towards the right to taste - even for those who experience a limitation in swallowing.
+This initiative is a concrete gesture of welcome, a step towards the right to enjoy food—even for those who have difficulty swallowing.

-We are waiting for you in the pizzerias of Aversa, Caserta, Pompei and Salerno: join us, bring who you want, share this experience.
+We look forward to seeing you at our pizzerias in Aversa, Caserta, Pompeii, and Salerno: join us, bring whoever you want, and share this experience.

-If you want to try the taste of the menu beyond the pizza at home you can also buy it from our website with a special offer!
+If you want to try the menu beyond pizza at home, you can also purchase it from our website with a special offer!

 Categories